The city gates of Jerusalem

 Jerusalem had many different gates and a few are mentioned in the prophecy of Jeremiah.
 Mostly they are referred to during his work as a prophet where at times he was required to go to a particular gate and do something at God’s command.

 Let’s look at the gates in the order in which they appear in Jeremiah.

 - Potsherd Gate (Jeremiah 19:2): Opens a way through the wall above the Valley of Ben Hinnom.
-When potters fire clay pots, some are broken in the process and the name of this gate probably came from having many potters working in the area.
+When potters fire clay pots, some are broken in the process.
+The name of this gate probably came from having many potters working in the area.
 The industrial waste they produced had to be disposed of somewhere!
-Jeremiah was told to take some elders with him and then break a clay pot in front of them and announce that God would break the people and the city in the same way.
-This was a graphic demonstration of the plans of destruction that God had for Jerusalem, plans which were fulfilled about 35 years later.
+Jeremiah was told to take some elders with him and then break a clay pot in front of them.
+Then, he was to announce that God would break the people and the city in the same way.
+This was a graphic demonstration of the plans of destruction that God had for Jerusalem.
+These plans were fulfilled about 35 years later.
 Possibly the same gate as the Dung Gate.

 - Corner Gate (Jeremiah 31:38): Maybe opposite the Horse Gate at a place where the wall went west to surround an extended area of the city in the time of King Hezekiah.
 This passage was a prophecy of restoration for Jerusalem, describing a sacred area in the city when it was rebuilt.

 - Horse Gate (Jeremiah 31:40): Probably leading out towards the Mount of Olives a little south of the temple.
 Mentioned in conjunction with the Corner Gate (see above), the Horse Gate formed part of the boundary of the sacred area rebuilt for God.